Bending of pinned dust ion acoustic solitary waves in presence of charged space debris: Exact pinned accelerated solitary wave solutions

-We can see that the velocity of the dust ion acoustic solitary wave solution changes over time showing accelerating/decelerating features due to the presence of the function $a(T)$ in its argument, whereas its amplitude remains constant.
-Whereas both the amplitude and velocity of the source debris function $F$, changes over time showing shape changing effects.
-The only difference in $U$ and $F$ lies in their expressions of amplitudes.
-Hence, the dust ion acoustic wave $U$ is generated self consistently by the debris function $F$ having similar dynamic velocity profile.
-But the amplitude of $U$ remains constant whereas that of $F$ varies with time changing it’s shape.
-Since, the analytic forms of the time varying velocities of both $U$ and $F$ are identical, they move together.
-So, they can also be regarded as “pinned solitary waves” as discussed in \cite{Sen}.
-One point should be noted in this context that, the acceleration of the DIAW and the debris field is arbitrary since, $a(T)$ is arbitrary.
-Hence we can model different shapes of the wave phenomena by appropriately choosing $a(T)$.
+A comparison between equations (\ref{TruittDF}) and (\ref{debris2}) helps in identifying various physical characteristics, i.e, size, shape, velocity and surface potential etc., of realistic charged debris objects in ionosphere.
+The velocity of the dust ion acoustic solitary wave solution (\ref{solpinA1}) changes over time showing accelerating/decelerating features due to the presence of the function $a(T)$ in its argument, whereas its amplitude remains constant.
+Both the amplitude and velocity of the source debris function $F$ (\ref{debris2}), change over time showing shape changing effects.
+Since the analytic forms of the time-varying velocities of both $U$ and $F$ are identical, they move together.
+So, they can also be regarded as ``pinned accelerated solitary waves'' as discussed in \cite{Sen}.